gslin/ebs-backup-lambda/README.md

 This package will create snapshots to backup EBS automatically.
 Only EBS volumes with `DailyBackup` tag will be backuped.

+## Requirements

+You will need to install aws-cli to setup and update this package.

 ## Installation

 You need to setup `GNUmakefile.local` first, you can reference `GNUmakefile.local.sample`: